-Very few facilities/operations in Region 8 are covered by individual permits issued by EPA.
-It is the intent of Region 8 that most, if not all of these facilities/operations will be covered under the applicable general permit and the individual permits will not be reissued.
+Currently there are no facilities/operations in Region 8 covered by individual permits issued by EPA.
+It is the intent of Region 8 that most, if not all of the facilities/operations in Region 8 will be covered under the applicable general permit and the individual permits will not be reissued.
+The exception would be facilities/operations that incinerate sewage sludge.
+Currently there are none in Region 8.
 Although the general permits will not have the same specificity as an individual permit for a given facility/operation, they will have essentially the same requirements.
 By using general permits, the administrative burden and costs of issuing permits will be decreased significantly.
 The burden on the permittees should be the same or somewhat less than with individual permits.
 In addition, permit coverage can be provided much quicker once the general permits are issued.